eduardz1/Master-Thesis/presentation.typ

   - Used to solve both the _forward_ and _inverse_ problem in the frequency domain #pause

-  - Uses the Hybridizable Discontinuous Method (HDG) #pause
+  - Uses the Hybridizable Discontinuous Galerkin (HDG) method #pause

   - Designed for large scale problems, parallelized with MPI + OpenMP #pause